-Current Status: 2/8/2017 - Referred to Committee House Finance
+Current Status: 2/8/2017 - Referred to Committee House Finance Position: Monitor

-HB8 PUBLIC RECORDS-MINORS (HAMBLEY S, REZABEK J) To exempt from the Public Records Law certain information concerning a minor that is included in a record related to a traffic accident involving a school vehicle in which the minor was an occupant at the time of the accident.
+- HB8 PUBLIC RECORDS-MINORS (HAMBLEY S, REZABEK J) To exempt from the Public Records Law certain information concerning a minor that is included in a record related to a traffic accident involving a school vehicle in which the minor was an occupant at the time of the accident. - Current Status: 6/15/2017 Referred to Committee Senate Local Government, Public Safety and Veterans Affairs Position: Support - HB21 COMMUNITY SCHOOL ENROLLMENT VERIFICATION (HAMBLEY S) Regarding verification of community school enrollments.

-Current Status: 4/26/2017 - REPORTED OUT AS AMENDED, House Government Accountability and Oversight, (Fourth Hearing) Position: Support

-HB21 COMMUNITY SCHOOL ENROLLMENT VERIFICATION (HAMBLEY S) Regarding verification of community school enrollments.

-Current Status: 2/14/2017 - House Education and Career Readiness, (First Hearing) Comments:
+Current Status: 6/20/2017 - House Education and Career Readiness, (Second Hearing)

 HB 21, sponsored by Rep.Steven Hambley (R-Brunswick), would require community schools to verify a community school student's district of residence.
 Under current law, each school district is required to conduct monthly enrollment reviews for district students attending community schools and submit verification to the OhioDepartment of Education (ODE).
-This legislation eliminates the current process and would instead require each community school to conduct those monthly reviewand submit verification to the ODE.
+This legislation eliminates the current process and would instead require each community school to conduct those monthly review and submit verification to the ODE.

 We are opposed to the removal of the district's ability to verify the district of residence for community school students.
 The process of correctly identifying a district of residence is extremely important given the fact that local funds are deducted from districts and sent to community schools.
-The bill, as currently drafted, would place the responsibility of assigning a district of residence solely with the community school.
-Districts would no longer have the ability to verify those assignments or challenge an incorrect identification.
+The Committee has adopted a substitute version of the bill that would allow school districts to challenge the addresses/residency of community school students while increasing the responsibility of charter schools to maintain residency information for their students.

-Position: Amend
+Position: Support